top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 - Coordination based on the detected signals

-For the emission, three signals can be produced: red, yellow and green light, blinking at different frequencies to distinguish whether the Duckiebot is negotiating (and in which phase of the negotiation it is) or navigating the intersection.
+For the emission, three signals can be produced: each signal is encoded with a specific color and frequency.
+While Duckiebots are designed to recognise only frequencies, color are used to allow humans to easily understand the signals emitted by the Duckiebots.
+The signals represent the states: negotiation (and in which phase of the negotiation it is) or navigation of the intersection.

 For the detection, the position and frequency of blinking LEDs are registered.